scala/scala-async/README.md

  - See the [neg](https://github.com/scala/async/tree/master/src/test/scala/scala/async/neg) test cases for for constructs that are not allowed in a async block
- - See the [issue list](https://github.com/scala/async/issues?state=open) for which of these restrictions are planned to be dropped in the next milestone.
+ - See the [issue list](https://github.com/scala/async/issues?state=open) for which of these restrictions are planned to be dropped in the future.
  - See [#13](https://github.com/scala/async/issues/13) for why `await` is not possible in closures, and for suggestions on ways to structure the code to work around this limitation.